Skip to main content

 7. Orthobiologic Methods

-Orthobiologic treatments target the body’s own cells to heal the injury.
+Orthobiologic treatments target the body’s cells to heal the injury.
 It’s an advanced regenerative medicine technique that replaces damaged tissues with healthier ones without surgery.

 You can go for the two most common orthobiologic methods at CELLAXYS as alternatives to hip replacement surgery: cell-based therapies and platelet-rich plasma therapy (PRP).
-Both of these treatments are outpatient procedures, meaning you can go home right after the treatment.
+Both treatments are outpatient procedures, meaning you can go home right after the treatment.
 Also, they are less painful and non-invasive and even have a shorter recovery time than traditional treatments.

 Our experienced doctors will first diagnose the cause of your hip pain and then perform any of the two types of orthobiologic treatments: